 Fly through animation of the Powerhouse and Foundry, Hafod-Morfa Copperworks.

 Prehistoric funerary site near Llanmaes, Vale of Glamorgan

 In 2019 we investigated a major Bronze Age burial site, the ploughed out remains of a large (c40m diameter) earthen round barrow similar to those known at Sutton (GGAT HER 00285s), Sheeplays (GGAT HER 00287s and 00288s) and Six Wells (GGAT HER 00289s and 00290s) a few miles to the north.
 At least three satellite cairns (carbon dated to Middle Bronze Age) were placed around the round barrow and a large cremation cemetery was found to the south west of the round barrow containing over 50 cremations.
-A possible Bronze Age field system was discovered, identified by four sets of double post-holes and two single post-holes together with a Bronze Age corn (grain) drying oven.
+A possible Bronze Age field system was discovered, identified by four sets of double post-holes and two single post-holes.
+An Early-medieval corn (grain) drying oven was recorded and radiocarbon dated to 660-770 cal AD.
 The oven was recorded using terrestrial photography to create a 3D photogrammetric record of the discovery.
 You can view the corn drying oven 3D model below.

 Milfraen Colliery, Torfaen

 Milfraen Colliery (NPRN91596) and Cottages (NPRN67584) landscape survey.
 The former colliery lies within the Blaenavon World Heritage Site.